 When you burn in cycles, you rarely need to open the fireplace's loading door while the wood is flaming.
-This is an advantage because is it quite possible that smoke will leak from the fireplace when the door is opened and a full fire is burning.
+This is an advantage because there is more chance that smoke will leak from the fireplace when the door is opened as a full fire is burning.

-IF YOU MUST OPEN THE DOOR WHILE THE FUEL IS FLAMING, OPEN AIR CONTROL FULLY FOR A FEW MINUTES, THEN UNLATCH AND OPEN THE DOOR SLOWLY.
+IF YOU MUST OPEN THE DOOR WHILE THE FUEL IS FLAMING, OPEN THE AIR CONTROL FULLY FOR A FEW MINUTES, THEN UNLATCH AND OPEN THE DOOR SLOWLY.